From Low-Distortion Norm Embeddings to Explicit Uncertainty Relations and Efficient Information Locking: Locking classical information in quantum states

 and discarding the system $K$ of dimension $t$ we obtain a separable state

-Explicit states exhibiting weak locking behaviour of the entanglement of formation have been presented in \cite{HHHO05}.
-Strong but non-explicit instances of locking the entanglement of formation were derived in \cite{HLW04}.
-Here, using Theorem \ref{thm:explicit-ur1}, we obtain explicit examples of strong locking behaviour.
+Explicit states for which the entanglement of formation increases by $n/2$ by adding a one-bit system $K$ have been presented in \cite{HHHO05} following \cite{DHLST04}.
+Here, using Corollary \ref{cor:explicit-entropic-ur}, we obtain explicit examples of states where the increase is $(1-\e)n$ by adding a system $K$ of $O(\log n \log(1/\e))$ bits for arbitrarily small $\e$.